the-turing-way/the-turing-way/book/website/collaboration/github-novice/github-novice-firststeps.md

 ---
 height: 500px
 name: github-basic-diagram
 alt: Annotated diagram of repository after it’s basic creation – explaining the main features.
-Explained in the title.
+Explained in the figure legend.
+align: left
 ---
-Title: Annotated diagram of repository after it’s basic creation – explaining the main features.
-On the left side of the webpage we have the following features: 1.
-Username: GitHub user’s name (account).
+Annotated diagram of repository after it’s basic creation – explaining the main features.
+On the left side of the webpage we have the following features:
+- **1. Username:** GitHub user’s name (account).
 In this example, the username is “EKaroune”.
-2. Repository: project directory (also known as repo).
+- **2. Repository:** project directory (also known as repo).
 In this example, the repository name is “trial repository”.
-3. Code: this tab brings you back to your landing page.
-It shows you the folders that you have made in the repo; 4.
-Main: this is your default development branch or active branch of your repository.
-5. Branch: parallel version(s) of your repository.
-6. README.md file: This file contains basic information about your project (in this case it only has the project name: “trial-repo”.
+- **3. Code:** this tab brings you back to your landing page.
+It shows you the folders that you have made in the repo.
+- **4. Main:** this is your default development branch or active branch of your repository.
+- **5. Branch:** parallel version(s) of your repository.
+- **6. README.md file:** This file contains basic information about your project (in this case it only has the project name: “trial-repo”.
 When we plan to make a website, this will be rendered as a landing (front) page for your site.

-On the left side of the webpage we have the following features: 7.
-Green Code button: click it to download your repository locally.
-8. + symbol: where you can create new repository, import repos, and create new issues.
-9. Fork: create a personal copy of another user’s repo, here you can see how many forks there are of your repository.
-10: Add file: create or upload a file to your repository.
-11: Commits/clock symbol: Click to see the history of this file as a list of all the edits (commits) saved in different time points.
-12: Edit/Pencil symbol: Click this pencil symbol to edit your README.md file.
+On the right side of the webpage we have the following features:
+- **7. Green Code button:** click it to download your repository locally.
+- **8. '+' symbol:** where you can create new repository, import repos, and create new issues.
+- **9. Fork:** create a personal copy of another user’s repo, here you can see how many forks there are of your repository.
+- **10: Add file:** create or upload a file to your repository.
+- **11: Commits/clock symbol:** Click to see the history of this file as a list of all the edits (commits) saved in different time points.
+- **12: Edit/Pencil symbol:** Click this pencil symbol to edit your README.md file.
 ```

 ## 3. Edit your README.md file